7.5×55mm Swiss: Preceding GP 90 and GP 90/03 cartridges

-The Gewehrpatrone 1890 cartridge has been in Swiss Army service since 1889 in their Schmidt–Rubin Model 1889 rifles.
+The Gewehrpatrone 1890 cartridge was introduced to Swiss Army service in 1889 for use in the Schmidt–Rubin Model 1889 rifles.
 The previous generation of the military calibres used in Europe at the time were 10 to 14 mm (and black powder) as opposed to 7.5 mm of the Schmidt–Rubin ammunition, but the transition was underway in late 1880s (e. g., 8×50mmR Lebel was adopted in 1886 and 7.65×53mm Mauser in 1889).
 It was one of the first with 7.5 mm copper-jacketed rounds similar to those used today.
 Originally using PC 88 ("powder composition-88") rauchschwacher ("low smoke" - equivalent to "smokeless") cut tubular smokeless single-base powder relying on nitrocellulose as its propellant ingredient, it was known as the Gewehrpatrone 1890.
 The Gewehrpatrone 1890 round was loaded with a paper-patched lead hollow based heeled steel-capped round-nose bullet.
 Starting from the rear of the nose section the bullets were wrapped around by two turns of paper, much like cotton patches were placed around the bullet of a musket.
 This paper patching reduced metallic fouling of the barrel and was supposed to aid in the gas seal of the bullet.

 It was discovered that the primer was far too corrosive, so it was updated in 1903 to the Gewehrpatrone 1890/03 cartridge.